-Agriculture Secretary Tom Vilsack recently announced that the Biden-Harris Administration through the U.S. Department of Agriculture is investing up to $2.8 billion in 70 selected projects under the first pool of the Partnerships for Climate-Smart Commodities funding opportunity.
+On September 14, 2022, Agriculture Secretary Tom Vilsack announced that the Biden-Harris Administration through the U.S. Department of Agriculture is investing up to $2.8 billion in 70 selected projects under the first pool of the Partnerships for Climate-Smart Commodities funding opportunity...

-LITTLE ROCK, SEP.
-22, 2022 – Agriculture Secretary Tom Vilsack recently announced that the Biden-Harris Administration through the U.S. Department of Agriculture is investing up to $2.8 billion in 70 selected projects under the first pool of the Partnerships for Climate-Smart Commodities funding opportunity, including 20 projects that applicants indicate will impact the state of Arkansas, with projects from the second funding pool to be announced later this year.
-The Secretary visited England, Arkansas, on September16 to meet with farmers and to discuss the new programs designed to increase sustainability.
+WASHINGTON, Sept.
+14, 2022 - On September 14, 2022, Agriculture Secretary Tom Vilsack announced that the Biden-Harris Administration through the U.S. Department of Agriculture is investing up to $2.8 billion in 70 selected projects under the first pool of the Partnerships for Climate-Smart Commodities funding opportunity, with projects from the second funding pool to be announced later this year.
 Ultimately, USDA’s anticipated investment will triple to more than $3 billion in pilots that will create market opportunities for American commodities produced using climate-smart production practices.
 These initial projects will expand markets for climate-smart commodities, leverage the greenhouse gas benefits of climate-smart commodity production and provide direct, meaningful benefits to production agriculture, including for small and underserved producers.
 Applicants submitted more than 450 project proposals in this first funding pool, and the strength of the projects identified led USDA to increase its investment in this opportunity from the initial $1 billion Vilsack announced earlier this year.

 USDA will work with the applicants for the 70 identified projects to finalize the scope and funding levels in the coming months.
-A complete list of projects identified for this first round of funding, including the 20 projects that may impact Arkansas, is available at usda.gov/climate-smart-commodities.
-These projects include:
+A complete list of projects identified for this first round of funding is available at usda.gov/climate-smart-commodities.

 Spanning up to five years, these 70 projects will: